rwoodry/rwoodry.github.io/rejections.md

 permalink: "/rejections/"
 layout: page
 ---
-## Applications
-Below is a spreadsheet where I keep track of what I've applied to, and the resulting acceptances and rejections.

 I find it helpful to track my rejections.
 Softens the many, many stings.

 A visual reminder that the best way to succeed is to keep trying.